 If the student does not complete assigned work during the prescribed period, the notation I (incomplete) may be given.
 If the work is not completed within the time allowed by the instructor, which is a maximum of one traditional academic semester (fall or spring), a final grade of IF will be given, and the student may be required to repeat the course.
-A student having two or more incompletes will not be permitted to register for additional courses without special permission from the associate dean for student affairs.
+A student having two or more incompletes will not be permitted to register for additional courses without special permission from the Executive Associate Dean for Academic Affairs.